 - If journalPrefix is set on the master, return the rotated journal to the directory path and name used in the journalPrefix setting

 - If neither pull -J prefix or journalPrefix are set, return the rotated journal to the default P4ROOT location as journal.N

 See the Configuring Checkpoint and Rotated Journal location in Distributed Helix Environments

 Knowledge Base article for further details on proper configuration using the journalPrefix

 If rotated commit/master journals are simply no longer available or backup copies don't exist, reseeding the edge/replica server is required.

 The journal number referenced in the error above (journal.37) is obtained from the state

 file located by default as

 .
 The first number in the state file is the numbered journal file the replica last worked with.
-If the state file does not exist, the edge/replica journal counter is used.
-If the open for read error references an old journal number and you just reloaded a checkpoint into the edge/replica, delete the state file and restart the edge/replica.
+If the state file does not exist, the replica used the journal counter found in the db.counters table in the replica P4ROOT.
+If the open for read error references an old journal number and you just reloaded a checkpoint into the replica, delete the state file and restart the replica.